Fact-checked

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Kostmann's syndrome (children's genetically determined agranulocytosis) is the most severe form of hereditary neutropenia.
+Kostmann syndrome (childhood genetically determined agranulocytosis) is the most severe form of hereditary neutropenia.

-The type of inheritance is autosomal recessive, there may be sporadic cases and a dominant type of inheritance.
-In some patients, a mutation of the gene encoding the formation of neutrophil elastase (ELA-2 gene) was detected predominantly in sporadic forms.
+The inheritance pattern is autosomal recessive, there may be sporadic cases and a dominant inheritance pattern.
+In some patients, mainly in sporadic forms, a mutation of the gene encoding the formation of neutrophil elastase (ELA-2 gene) has been identified.
 The level of the genetic defect has not yet been found.
-Some patients with Costman's syndrome (13-27%) have a point mutation of the granulocyte colony-stimulating factor receptor gene.
-These patients belong to the high-risk group of myelodysplastic syndrome and acute myeloid leukemia.
+Some patients with Kostmann syndrome (13-27%) have a point mutation of the granulocyte colony-stimulating factor receptor gene.
+These patients belong to the high-risk group for the development of myelodysplastic syndrome and acute myeloid leukemia.

-Kostmann's syndrome is the debut of the disease in the first months of life or during the newborn period in the form of severe recurrent bacterial infections: stomatitis, chronic gingivitis, repeated pneumonia, including destructive ones.
-Typical is deep agranulocytosis (<0, 3x10 9 / L neutrophils).
-Myelogram is characteristic: only fissile neutrophil cells, promyelocytes and / or myelocytes are retained, the number of eosinophils and monocytes is increased.
-In promyelocytes, there are atypical nuclei, large azurophilic granules and vacuoles in the cytoplasm.
-Without special treatment, patients died before 2-3 years.
+Kostmann syndrome - the disease debuts in the first months of life or in the neonatal period in the form of severe recurrent bacterial infections: stomatitis, chronic gingivitis, repeated pneumonia, including destructive.
+Deep agranulocytosis is typical (<0.3x10 9 /l neutrophils).
+The myelogram is characteristic: only dividing neutrophilic cells, promyelocytes and/or myelocytes are preserved, the number of eosinophils and monocytes is increased.
+Atypical nuclei, large azurophilic granules and vacuoles in the cytoplasm are found in promyelocytes.
+Without special treatment, patients used to die by 2-3 years.

-The main treatment for Costman's syndrome is recombinant granulocyte colony-stimulating factor (filgrastim and lenograstim) at a therapeutic dose of 6-100 μg / kg per day, the drug is administered subcutaneously.
-The maintenance dose is selected individually to maintain an absolute number of neutrophils above 1000 / mm 3.
-Apply for life, tolerance is good.
-During the exacerbation of infections, antibiotics of a wide spectrum of action, antifungal agents are used.
-Transfusions of donor granulocytes are shown in especially severe cases.
-Given the high risk of developing leukemia, patients should be under medical supervision with a dynamic assessment of the hemogram.
-With resistance to treatment with a granulocyte colony-stimulating factor or the appearance of a mutation in the granulocyte colony-stimulating factor receptor gene, allogeneic bone marrow transplantation is indicated.
+The main method of treatment for Kostmann syndrome is recombinant granulocyte colony-stimulating factor (filgrastim and lenograstim) in a therapeutic dose of 6-100 mcg/kg per day, the drug is administered subcutaneously.
+The maintenance dose is selected individually to maintain the absolute neutrophil count above 1000/mm 3.
+It is used for life, and is well tolerated.
+During periods of exacerbation of infections, broad-spectrum antibiotics and antifungal drugs are used.
+In particularly severe cases, transfusions of donor granulocytes are indicated.
+Given the high risk of developing leukemia, patients should be under medical supervision with dynamic assessment of the hemogram.
+In case of resistance to treatment with granulocyte colony-stimulating factor or the appearance of a mutation in the granulocyte colony-stimulating factor receptor gene, allogeneic bone marrow transplantation is indicated.